berdyshevol/ag-grid-with-crud/README.md

 # Ag Grid with CRUD functionality

-This project is an example of using AG Grid for editing a table.
+This project is an example of using AG Grid (React) for editing a table.

 ### `git clone git@github.com:berdyshevol/ag-grid-with-crud.git`
 ### `yarn install`